 Accurate genotyping analysis often requires extensive optimization of experimental parameters.
-Sample materials may be limiting in genotyping studies, for example, when working with sample materials such as biopsies or formalin-fixed, paraffin-embedded (FFPE) tissue.

-Some studies require analysis of a large number of different mutations of a certain gene related to a disease (e.g., deletions, translocations, or SNPs) or other genetic information from an organism such as microsatellites.
-Including the necessary internal controls, a large number of PCR reactions are required when performing singleplexor lowplex-grade PCR analysis, leading to increases in both costs and analysis time.
-QIAGEN recognizes these challenges and has developed the Type-it PCR Kits - a new PCR-based product line dedicated for different genotyping applications, ranging from analysis of SNPs to detection of mutations and identification of microsatellite loci.
+Sample materials may be limiting in genotyping studies, for example, when large numbers of SNPs need to be analyzed or when working with sample materials such as biopsies or formalin-fixed, paraffin embedded (FFPE) tissue.
+Some studies require analysis of a large number of different mutations of a certain gene related to a disease (e.g., deletions, translocations, or SNPs).
+Including the necessary internal controls, a large number of PCR reactions are required when performing singleplex- or lowplex-grade PCR analysis, leading to increases in both costs and analysis time.
+QIAGEN recognizes these challenges and has developed the Type-it PCR Kits - a new PCR-based product line dedicated for different genotyping applications, ranging from analysis of single nucleotide polymorphisms (SNPs) to detection of mutations and identification of microsatellite loci.